Chiang Mai Creative City: Vision and Mission

 The time frame for Chiang Mai Creative City needs to be long-term (15–20 years).
 Medium-term, the vision and objectives should align with Thailand's next national social and economic development plan (2012–2016), which will have a strong emphasis on creativity, creative economy, knowledge and innovation.
 Creative industries comprise 13% of total GDP (2009) and the government intends to increase this to at least 20%.
 Chiang Mai has an opportunity to take a significant share of this growth.

-The vision may include the following aspects:

-“Chiang Mai will become a recognized center for IT, digital content, and other creative sectors, activities and talent.
-Technology, design, creative thinking and innovation support existing key industries as well as the social, environmental and economic objectives of the city, province and people.
-It is attractive as a place for living, investing, retiring, visiting, studying and working.”